 Le Pressoir Ambulant (Olivier Jullien) - Aveyron Trescol rouge 2021

-Trescol is the name of this original cuvée, created by Olivier Jullien and his friend Olivier Michel, an organic winegrower in the Tarn region.
-This rare blend of 50% Gamay, 30% Syrah, and 20% Cabernet Sauvignon benefits from unique aging in the thousand-year-old fleurines cellars of Compeyre.
-"Fruit, intensity, immediate accessibility, but that's not all!
-Despite its great fluidity, the wine is long, with subtle and deep flavors; strength and freshness in relief."
+Trescol is the name of this unique cuvée, created by Olivier Jullien and his friend Olivier Michel, an organic winemaker in the Tarn region.
+This rare blend of 50% Gamay, 30% Syrah, and 20% Cabernet Sauvignon undergoes a unique aging process in the ancient stone cellars of Compeyre.
+“Fruit, intensity, an immediate appeal—but there’s more to it than that!
+Despite its great fluidity, the wine proves to be long on the palate, with subtle and deep flavors; strength and freshness stand out.”
 (Olivier Michel)

-Buy your Mas Jullien wines at the best price in a private sale!
+Buy Mas Jullien wines at the best price in a private sale!

 Eye